ResMed’s (RMD) “Hold” Rating Reiterated at Needham & Company LLC

-Needham & Company LLC restated their hold rating on shares of ResMed (NYSE:RMD) in a research note released on Monday morning, AnalystRatings.com reports.
+Needham & Company LLC restated their hold rating on shares of ResMed (NYSE:RMD) in a report issued on Monday, AnalystRatings.com reports.

-Other analysts have also issued research reports about the stock.
-Macquarie upgraded shares of ResMed from a neutral rating to an outperform rating in a research note on Tuesday, June 22nd.
-Citigroup lowered shares of ResMed from a buy rating to a neutral rating in a research note on Monday, June 28th. lowered shares of ResMed from a buy rating to a neutral rating in a research note on Monday, June 28th.
-Bank of America lowered shares of ResMed from a neutral rating to an underperform rating and increased their price objective for the stock from $216.00 to $221.00 in a research note on Wednesday, June 16th.
-Finally, Robert W. Baird started coverage on shares of ResMed in a research note on Monday, June 21st.
-They issued a neutral rating and a $240.00 price objective on the stock.
-Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and four have given a buy rating to the company’s stock.
-ResMed presently has an average rating of Hold and an average target price of $239.33.
+RMD has been the subject of several other research reports.
+Jefferies Financial Group raised ResMed from an underperform rating to a hold rating and increased their price target for the company from $170.00 to $240.00 in a report on Wednesday, July 28th. cut ResMed from a buy rating to a neutral rating in a report on Monday, June 28th.
+JPMorgan Chase & Co. cut ResMed from an overweight rating to a neutral rating and increased their price target for the company from $245.00 to $246.00 in a report on Monday, July 26th.
+Bank of America cut ResMed from a neutral rating to an underperform rating and raised their target price for the stock from $216.00 to $221.00 in a research note on Wednesday, June 16th.
+Finally, Robert W. Baird assumed coverage on ResMed in a research note on Monday, June 21st.
+They set a neutral rating and a $240.00 target price for the company.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and four have assigned a buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus target price of $248.67.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 23rd.
-Investors of record on Thursday, August 19th will be given a dividend of $0.42 per share.
-This represents a $1.68 annualized dividend and a yield of 0.60%.
-The ex-dividend date is Wednesday, August 18th.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, September 23rd.
+Investors of record on Thursday, August 19th will be issued a $0.42 dividend.
+The ex-dividend date of this dividend is Wednesday, August 18th.
 This is a positive change from ResMed’s previous quarterly dividend of $0.39.
-ResMed’s dividend payout ratio (DPR) is currently 32.77%.
+This represents a $1.68 dividend on an annualized basis and a yield of 0.61%.
+ResMed’s dividend payout ratio (DPR) is 32.77%.

-In other news, COO Robert Andrew Douglas sold 8,000 shares of ResMed stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $195.00, for a total value of $1,560,000.00.
-Following the sale, the chief operating officer now owns 8,766 shares in the company, valued at $1,709,370.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, insider James Hollingshead sold 2,400 shares of ResMed stock in a transaction dated Friday, May 21st.
-The shares were sold at an average price of $202.01, for a total transaction of $484,824.00.
+In other ResMed news, CFO Brett Sandercock sold 2,500 shares of ResMed stock in a transaction dated Tuesday, August 10th.
+The stock was sold at an average price of $278.05, for a total transaction of $695,125.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider James Hollingshead sold 2,400 shares of ResMed stock in a transaction dated Monday, August 2nd.
+The stock was sold at an average price of $268.94, for a total value of $645,456.00.
+Following the sale, the insider now directly owns 73,538 shares of the company’s stock, valued at $19,777,309.72.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 38,274 shares of company stock worth $8,855,386.
-1.33% of the stock is owned by company insiders.
+Over the last quarter, insiders sold 40,774 shares of company stock valued at $9,550,511.
+1.33% of the stock is currently owned by company insiders.

-Large investors have recently bought and sold shares of the company.
-Endurance Wealth Management Inc. purchased a new position in shares of ResMed in the first quarter worth about $27,000.
-CSat Investment Advisory L.P. lifted its stake in shares of ResMed by 68.4% in the first quarter.
-CSat Investment Advisory L.P. now owns 165 shares of the medical equipment provider’s stock worth $32,000 after buying an additional 67 shares in the last quarter.
-First Quadrant L P CA purchased a new position in shares of ResMed in the first quarter worth about $35,000.
-FFT Wealth Management LLC purchased a new position in ResMed during the second quarter worth about $35,000.
-Finally, Twin Lakes Capital Management LLC purchased a new position in ResMed during the first quarter worth about $39,000.
-67.15% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Ownership Capital B.V. acquired a new position in ResMed in the 1st quarter valued at about $174,082,000.
+Janus Henderson Group PLC increased its position in ResMed by 38.1% in the 1st quarter.
+Janus Henderson Group PLC now owns 1,726,801 shares of the medical equipment provider’s stock valued at $335,034,000 after acquiring an additional 476,477 shares during the period.
+D. E. Shaw & Co.
+Inc. increased its position in ResMed by 5,348.5% in the 1st quarter.
+D. E. Shaw & Co.
+Inc. now owns 177,184 shares of the medical equipment provider’s stock valued at $34,377,000 after acquiring an additional 173,932 shares during the period.
+WCM Investment Management LLC increased its position in ResMed by 1.9% in the 1st quarter.
+WCM Investment Management LLC now owns 8,989,711 shares of the medical equipment provider’s stock valued at $1,744,184,000 after acquiring an additional 168,141 shares during the period.
+Finally, Amundi Asset Management US Inc. increased its position in ResMed by 23.9% in the 1st quarter.
+Amundi Asset Management US Inc. now owns 761,704 shares of the medical equipment provider’s stock valued at $147,786,000 after acquiring an additional 147,073 shares during the period.
+Institutional investors and hedge funds own 67.15% of the company’s stock.

 About ResMed